semaphoreci/semaphore/docs/docs/using-semaphore/organizations.md

 <Tabs groupId="ui-cli">
 <TabItem value="ui" label="UI">

-To view or create other organizations, open the organization menu on the top right corner and select **Change Organization**.
+To view or create other organizations, open the organization menu in the top right corner and select **Change Organization**.

 ![Organization menu location](./img/organization-menu.jpg)